+The Pininfarina company was born in Turin on May 22, 1930 thanks to Battista Farina.
 In the first years of production until the outbreak of World War II, the company became known for its craftsmanship of a small number of special bodyworks designed for Alfa Romeo, the Hispano-Suiza, the Lancia, and the FIAT.
-Today, the Pininfarina brand is known worldwide and a lot of Pininfarina designs are seen on some of the most attractive and of famous cars.
+Of course, today the Pininfarina brand is international.
+And many of its designs appear on famous cars.

-Read more at Italian Cars History 1
+Read more at History Of Italia cars, part one.